-We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges, and are 3 times more likely to be abused than their peers.
-Additional barriers can exist when recognising abuse and neglect in this group, including:
+We recognise that pupils with SEND or certain health conditions can face additional safeguarding challenges.
+Children with disabilities are more likely to be abused than their peers.
+Additional barriers can exist when recognising abuse, exploitation and neglect in this group, including:

-- > Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - > Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - > The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - > Communication barriers and difficulties in managing or reporting these challenges
+- > Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - > Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - > The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - > Communication barriers and difficulties in managing or reporting these challenges - > Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so - > We offer extra pastoral support for these pupils.
+Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO.

-We offer extra pastoral support for these pupils.
 Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO.